vuejs/docs/src/guide/essentials/template-syntax.md

 <a :[someAttr]="value"> ... </a>
 ```

 The above will be converted to `:[someattr]` in in-DOM templates.
 If your component has a `someAttr` property instead of `someattr`, your code won't work.
+Templates inside Single-File Components are **not** subject to this constraint.

 ### Modifiers